Thomas Tallis School: History (2011–present)

 In 2011, the school underwent a £50 million pound renovation as part of the Greenwich Building Schools for the Future programme.
 Occupancy of the new school took place on 7 November 2011.
 The school was officially opened by David Miliband in May 2012.

-School facilities

-Working closely with architects John McAslan + Partners, some of the design features of the old school that were felt to be crucial in having helped shape its ethos were retained - for example, the central concourse which functions as a social hub and outdoor performance space.

-The building interiors are colour-coded and signs exist to ease navigation.
-Most classrooms are contained in three blocks to the west of the site.
-Sports facilities, a canteen, performing arts spaces, specialist broadcast and music studios and other specialist classrooms make up the other blocks.
-The school has also paid close attention to the dining area and toilets, areas which deserve to be of the highest standards.
-Access to community facilities has been made easier and circulation around the building is enhanced by multi-level walkways.
-There is a close connection between indoor and outdoor learning facilities.

-Prior to occupation of the new building, designers Gilles and Cecilie Studio were commissioned to create new furniture, wall graphics and decorations for the school.
+The architects were John McAslan + Partners.
+Designers Gilles and Cecilie Studio were commissioned to create new furniture, wall graphics and decorations for the school.
 The aim of this project was to express the ethos and ambitions of the old school on the walls of the new one.
 The work was featured in Creative Review magazine (and received a diploma in environmental design at the Visuelt awards in Norway).

-A number of places at the school are reserved for students with autistic spectrum disorder (ASD).
-Since 1997, the school has retained a Deaf Support Centre, integrating deaf pupils alongside their hearing peers, with specialist staff supporting teaching staff to ensure deaf students' needs are met.
-Deaf Awareness forms part of the pastoral programme for all students.
+A number of places at the school are for students with autistic spectrum disorder (ASD).
+Since 1997, the school has had a Deaf Support Centre, integrating deaf pupils alongside their hearing peers, with specialist staff supporting teaching staff to ensure deaf students' needs are met.
+Deaf Awareness is part of the pastoral programme for all students.